TheNightmanCodeth/swe-final-2k17/README.md

 ```

 Methods within a class need to take `self` as an argument.
 This is not reflected in any method calls, though.

+# Running the site
+The framework we're using is a 'microframework' for building web apps with python.
+It's called `Flask`.
+To run the site, simply start the `app.py` file:
+`python app.py`

+If you get an error saying something along the lines of: "Module 'Flask' not found", you'll need to install flask!
+Lucky for you, an idiot could do it!

+When you installed python on your computer it came with a nifty program called `pip`.
+`pip` is a package manager for python.
+You can install flask by opening your admin command prompt or PowerShell and running:
+`pip install flask`

+If you don't have pip installed, you'll need to reinstall python.
+Woops.

+Anyway once the site is running, open up a web browser and head to: `http://localhost:5000/`
+There, you'll be greeted with the site's index page.
+Check the command prompt for debugger output!